SkypLabs/probequest/README.rst

 |PyPI Package| |Build Status| |Code Coverage| |Known Vulnerabilities| |Documentation Status|

-This software allows you to sniff the Wi-Fi probe requests passing near your wireless interface.
+Toolkit allowing to sniff and display the Wi-Fi probe requests passing near your wireless interface.

 Probe requests are sent by a station to elicit information about access